microsoft/pxt-arcade/docs/developer/button-tester.md

 # Button tester

 A simple game to see which button is being pressed.
+This game is helpful for testing button assignments when adding support for new hardware.
+The buttons are represented visually on the screen so that you can relate them to he button locations on the controller.

 ## Code